-Mankind’s original spiritual practice began over 40,000 years ago and was passed on through storytelling and ceremony.
-This weaving of ideas created a rich tapestry of cultural heritage and religious tradition.
-Nature, trees, wind, stars, sun and moon were the original sources of inspiration for the foundation of today’s world religions.
+Mankind’s original spiritual practice began over 40,000 years ago and was passed on through storytelling.
+This weaving of ideas created a rich tapestry of cultural heritage and tradition.
+Nature, which included trees, wind, stars, the sun and moon were the original sources of inspiration that formed the beliefs of today’s world religions.
 The desire to know how a soul travels through lifetimes created epic stories that connected earth to the heavens.
-These stories often incorporated gods and goddesses who ruled over the heavens and earth.
-Eventually they created wounds within the psyche that caused conflict and separation.
-Bringing awareness to these stories helps us to see how they continue to inform our collective unconsciousness.
-From this place of awareness we can become more conscious and heal the wounds of separation and judgment.
+These stories often incorporated deities who ruled over the heavens and earth.
+Eventually they created conflict and separation.
+By bringing awareness to these stories we can see how they inform our personal consciousness as well as the collective unconsciousness.
+From this place of awareness, we can consciously begin to heal the wounds of separation and judgment.
 The wise shamans, seers and sage’s saw how these ancient stories of separation were written in our hearts.
 As we heal our hearts and open our minds, we honor those who came before us and clear a new way of living for our children.
 When we reconnect with our true nature as human and divine, we will see that our diversity is what makes us strong.
 When we move through the walls that divide us, we can focus on our shared roots.
 Our hearts will help us to see that we are all sharing the same dream of love and living in peace.
 Mandala Chakra aligns belief in a chronological order beginning with the root chakra as our indigenous roots.

 Note: This is not intended to be seen as a hierarchy, it is organized as a natural progression of chronological events for each belief and how they align with the chakras.
 My hope is that better understanding the basic historical context of each belief and how they subconsciously align within us that we will be able to see through walls of separation and awaken to all that is within each of us.
 Our diversity is what makes us unique, our unity is what makes us whole.
 To be whole is to be “holy”.
 We are the ones we have been waiting for.